-A new grading system for the Leaving Cert comes into effect from 2017
+The new grading system for the Leaving Cert came into effect this year

-As, Bs, Cs etc. will be no more and replaced with higher-level grades from H1 to H8 and ordinary grades from O1 to O8.
+As, Bs, Cs etc. are no more and have been replaced with higher-level grades from H1 to H8 and ordinary grades from O1 to O8.
 The new system is hoped to reduce the number of students who get the CAO points they need for their chosen course but miss out due to random selection.

-Candidates receiving Leaving Certificate results in August 2017 will have their results expressed in the following new Leaving Certificate grades:
+Leaving Certificate results are now expressed in the following new Leaving Certificate grades: